 The Faroe Islands has re-opened its borders to visitors frome some countries.

 Below is a quick overview of preventative measures currently in place:

 - All travellers should be tested for Covid-19 no more than 72 hours prior to arrival in the Faroe Islands

 - All travellers are required to take a test upon arrival in the Faroe Islands

-- Travellers should take a follow-up test on the sixth day of their stay (call 1870 for more information about public testing service, or contact Thetis for private testing)
+- Travellers should take a follow-up test on the sixth day of their stay (call 1870 for more information about free public testing service, or contact Thetis for private testing)

 - All large events in upcoming months have been cancelled or postponed